 The Directive is implemented by each member state independently so you will want to check with your particular country law for more details.

 Commission de la protection de la vie privée, Le spam en Belgique Etat des lieux en juillet 2003, July 4, 2003

 Section 06 of the Regulation of Electronic Communications and Postal Services Law of 2004 (Law 12 (I) / 2004 deals with unsolicited communications (spam)

 Act No. 480/2004 Coll., on Certain Information Society Services

 Falls under the Commission Nationale de l'Informatique et des Libertés (CNIL) [National Data Processing and Liberties Commission], Electronic Mailing and Data Protection (Oct.
 14, 1999) (French) CNIL Guidelines on email marketing.

 Italy's anti-spam laws are very strict.
 You can even be imprisoned for sending spam.
-If you're sending to Italian recipients, you'd want to follow these guidelines as well.
+If you're sending to Italian recipients, follow these guidelines as well.

 The Code transposed EC Directive 95/46 on the protection of personal data and EC Directive 2002/58 on privacy in electronic communications; it consolidated all Italian pre-existing laws and regulations in this sector.

 DL 196/2003 Personal Data Protection Code • DL 675/1996 on privacy protection states, inter alia, that a company must have authorization from each user whose personal data (such as e-mail) they want to use. • DL 171/1998 (deriving from the European Community directive 97/66/CE) on telecommunications privacy protection: this put outlaws all automatic systems to call a user and says that all the expenses of an advertising must be paid by the company and not the user (faxes and e-mails are instead paid also by the user).